AeronRoemer/React-Bootstrap-Gallery/README.md

 # REACT FLICKR APP
 This project combines React and Bootstrap to make a simple gallery display.

 It was based on a TeamTreehouse.com project, but the code is my own.
-The 'trending' functionality was added outside of the project, as was the Bootstrap styling.
+The 'trending' functionality was added outside of the project, as was the Bootstrap styling and routes with query strings.

 ![React Flickr App as seen on desktop](/img/Desktop.png)

-Visit the page at: https://aeronroemer.github.io/Employee-Directory-Display/
+Visit the page at:

 ### Concepts Demonstrated

 The main technologies and concepts demonstrated in this project are
 * React
+* React Router
 * JSX
 * Bootstrap 4
 * API calls